linsomniac/python-unittest-skeleton/README.markdown

 The "test_bottle.py" is some test code for a Bottle web application.

+The "test_faketcpserver.py" includes sample code which uses the faketcpserver module, mentioned below, to test code reaction to misbehaving TCP servers.

 "faketcpserver.py" has code to create a fake TCP server which you can provide a script to emulate certain send/receive/hangup behavior, to simulate a TCP server that misbehaes or disconnects.
 Examples are in